StackStorm/st2/docs/source/actionchain.rst

             required: true
       # ...

-The input parameter `input1` can now be referenced in the parameters field of an action element.
+The input parameter `input1` can now be referenced in the parameters field of a task.

 ::